agmmnn/awesome-blender/README.md

 - [Quixel Megascans](https://quixel.com/megascans/library/) : World’s largest photogrammetry 2D and 3D asset library.
 Now it is free for the Epic Games accounts.
 - [Scan the World](https://www.myminifactory.com/scantheworld/) : is an ambitious community-built initiative whose mission is to share 3D printable sculpture and cultural artefacts using democratised 3D scanning technologies, producing an extensive ecosystem of free to download digital cultural heritage.
 - [Artec 3D](https://www.artec3d.com/3d-models) : Download high resolution 3D scans for free.
-- [3DModelHaven](https://3dmodelhaven.com/) : 3D Model Haven is an upcoming source of free high quality 3D assets for everyone, following in the footsteps of HDRI Haven and Texture Haven.
+- [3DModelHaven](https://3dmodelhaven.com/models/) : is a resource of free high quality 3D assets for everyone, following in the footsteps of HDRI Haven and Texture Haven.
+All models here are CC0.
 - [Blender Boom](https://www.blenderboom.com/product-category/free/) : 3D model repository.
 Free models ready to use.
 - [Archive 3D](https://archive3d.net/) : Download Free 3D Objects.
 - [Free3D](https://free3d.com/) : is the go to place where you can share your free 3d assets and download instantly any you like.